sjp2232/ML-Climate-Project-Template-Fall2022/journal.md

 Wake modelling - The aim of the wake model is to calculate the mean streamwise velocity distribution in the entire wind farm as a function of position.
 Think of wake turbulance that comes with planes as they move through the air.

 https://www.houstonchronicle.com/business/energy/article/Feds-want-to-build-massive-wind-farm-larger-than-17319323.php - Get location of the new farm and define the planning for the turbine placements.
 Checked-  area is covered in the dataset for GIS/LIDAR from the govt.
 Mixed integer second-order cone programming - Included code for solver in ecos folder (use as package) in src.
-ECOS_BB.
+ECOS_BB. pip install ecos.
 	{
 	min  c'*x
 	s.t.
 A*x = b